dshadowwolf/NMEAParse/README.md

 Full documentation of the user-visible interface is available as POD in the module source.
 Documentation of the nature of the plugins follows.

+This module can be built using the Dist::Zilla system.

 _Plugin_ _Architecture_

 Each plugin is expected to be in the NMEAParse namespace (eg: